Information for Parents and Students

 Do you have a Homestay Program?

-All participating in the Livingstone Range School Division International Student Program are placed with carefully selected local families.
+Yes!
+We have our own in-house district run homestay program.
+International students are placed with carefully selected local families.
 All of our homestays are safe, clean, pre-screened family homes.
 Placements are supported by a Homestay Coordinator.

 What happens if students are unhappy with their homestay?